Advanced Dentistry and Technology

 Root Canal (Endodontics)

 "Root canal" has become a scary term for dental patients to hear, but the benefits of the procedure and advances in dental technology have made it much less "scary".
 Local anesthetics and proper pain medication allow the procedure to be performed with little to no pain in most cases.
 There may be some soreness following the procedure, but that is normal for most dental procedures.
 Over the counter painkillers are usually enough to relieve any pain afterwards, but your dentist may prescribe medication.
-The procedure will also relieve you from pain caused by the infection allowing you to enjoy all the foods you love without any pain from heat, cold, or biting too hard.
-If you are experiencing pain consult your dentist today.
+The procedure will also relieve you from pain caused by the infection allowing you to enjoy all the foods you love without any pain from hot things, or cold foods, or biting too hard.
+If you are experiencing pain, consult your dentist today.

 Sinus Augmentation for Implants